CodyEdition/CodyEdition/README.md

 ### Hey!
-I'm Cody, a computer programmer based out of Canada.
+I'm Cody, a computer programmer based in Canada.

 This is a fresh profile where I'll be uploading some of my smaller projects, experiments, and things I'm currently working on.